subaochen/jedis-benchmark/README.md

 -  -c : number of Jedis connections.
 Default is 1.
 -  -h : Host on which redis is running.
 Default is "localhost".
 -  -p : Redis port.
 Default is 6379.
--  s  : Data size to be performed on the set operation. (currently only performs the set operation).
+-  -s : Data size to be performed on the set operation. (currently only performs the set operation).
+-  -g : connect to redis cluster, if not zero.
+-  -x : proxy port.

 ##TODO